R&D Tax Credits expert Dr Chris Brown shares his top tips for avoiding an expensive and time-consuming HMRC enquiry.

-The end result is that a growing number of submissions – especially those lacking watertight technical narratives and bulletproof financials – are attracting unwanted attention from HMRC.
+The end result is that a growing number of submissions – especially those lacking watertight technical and financial data – are attracting unwanted attention from HMRC.

 Despite all this doom and gloom, I do have some good news for you.
 There is a range of things you can do to avoid an HMRC enquiry.
 And speed up your R&D Tax Credits payment.

 Here, based on my experience filing hundreds of fully compliant R&D Tax Credits claims and almost five years spent working for a provider with one of the lowest enquiry rates in the industry, is my best advice for avoiding a compliance check.

 One of the easiest ways to land yourself with an enquiry is by submitting financial information that doesn’t add up.

 Claiming £50,000 worth of subcontractor costs when there’s only £30,000 against ‘subcontractors’ on your P&L, for instance.

 These simple errors are easy to avoid.
 But there’s no bigger red flag to tax inspectors than numbers that don’t look right.

 Before filing your claim with HMRC, go through your figures with a fine-tooth comb and triple-check that they tally with your P&L, tax computations and CT600.

 It’s also a good idea to tie the length of your technical narrative to the monetary size of the claim.
 For example, if one of your projects was particularly expensive, you should dedicate more space to it in your narrative.

 2) Use the right terminology